josephgeis/josephgeis/README.md

 - I am the oldest child of 5.
 - I am from Orange County, CA.
 - I swam competitively for over 10 years.
-- I am a member of the Church of Jesus Christ of Latter-Day Saints
+- I am a member of the Church of Jesus Christ of Latter-Day Saints.
 - I have used a computer since I was 3, and have been interested in programming since I was 9.

 #### Contact